-We host dozens of events on our 50+ maps every year for members and newcomers alike including our popular Spring and Fall Series on Sunday mornings, and our Summer Solstice Series in June.
+We host dozens of events on our 50+ maps every year for members and newcomers alike including our popular Spring and Fall Series on Sunday mornings, our Summer Solstice Series in June, evening urban sprints in the summer and cross country ski events when winter weather cooperates.
 In addition, our multi-day annual Ottawa Orienteering Festival (Ottawa O-Fest), is one of the largest regular orienteering events in the country.
-Held over two days in September the Ottawa O-Fest weekend includes food, fun and games, clinics for new-comers, races for Canada's top orienteers, and everything in between.
+Held over two days in the fall the Ottawa O-Fest weekend includes food, fun and games, clinics for new-comers, races for Canada's top orienteers, and everything in between.
 Periodically O-Fest is paired with a larger, Championship event, such as the North American Orienteering Championships as in 2014 in Arnprior.
-Since the first Canadian Orienteering Championships at Camp Fortune in 1968, Orienteering Ottawa has hosted the Canadian Championships several times, the most recent being in 2010 on the Carp Ridge, and in 1996 in Wakefield.
+Since the first Canadian Orienteering Championships at Camp Fortune in 1968, Orienteering Ottawa has hosted the Canadian Championships several times, the most recent being in 2017 in the town of Perth and Foley Mountain Conservation Centre.

 It is very important to us that everyone have the opportunity to explore orienteering at their own pace.
 Every season we host introductory clinics for those wanting to learn about our sport.
-We also have adult intermediate and advanced skills programs for the majority of our members and a running program led by a certified track and field coach.
+We also have adult intermediate and advanced skills programs for the majority of our members and an evening running program which work outs with, often, an orienteering twist.
 For kids, we offer our Youth programs for kids 6 - 18 years of age.

 Whether you consider yourself an experienced athlete looking for a new challenge or simply enjoy the outdoors we encourage you to join us.
 Come out to learn about our high speed navigation sport, to improve your map and compass skills for your next adventure run, or to simply enjoy a hike or run in our parks and woodlands.